 Although composite fillings are priced higher than metal fillings, we feel the benefits far outweigh the cost.
 An investment in composite fillings protects your teeth from serious damage that can require thousands of dollars in repairs.

-Insurance companies often pay at least a portion of the cost of tooth colored fillings, assuming there purpose is functional and not strictly cosmetic.
+Insurance companies often pay at least a portion of the cost of tooth colored fillings, assuming their purpose is functional and not strictly cosmetic.
 Give our office a call with your health insurance information and we would be happy to let you know how much of your procedure will be covered.
 We accept some major credit cards and the healthcare financing option CareCredit as a method of payment as well.